ryanatkn/svelte-snake-sports/contributing.md

 If something isn't an issue or PR, post it over in [the discussions on GitHub](https://github.com/ryanatkn/svelte-snake-sports/discussions).
-Anything on topic is welcome here.
+Anything on topic is welcome here, especially your custom variations!

 ## highscores